GSA-TTS/FAC/docs/development.md

 SAM_API_KEY =
 SECRET_KEY =
 DJANGO_LOGIN_SECRET_KEY =
+DISABLE_AUTH =
 ```

 If you need to add these to your local environment (should end up in `~/.bash_profile`, `~/.bashrc`, `~/.zshrc`, or whatever flavor of shell you're using.)

+#### ENV
+The `ENV` environment variable specifies the set of configuration settings to use while running.
+For local development, it should be `LOCAL`, which will enable settings that should work on your local machine with Docker.

+On our Dev/Staging/Production environments, it will be set to `DEVELOPMENT`/`STAGING`/`PRODUCTION` respectively.
+Setting it to one of these will turn on configuration it's expecting while deployed to Cloud.gov.

+In GitHub Actions and our CI/CD pipeline, it is set to `TESTING`.
+It will enable settings expected to make unit tests complete properly while still trying to emulate a Cloud.gov situation.

+While you can change this, you generally shouldn't need to.

 #### SAM_API_KEY
 We use the `SAM_API_KEY` environment variable to interact with the SAM.gov API.